LimonSoftware/developer-container/README.md

 ## Build container devel image

-The image by default is based on debian stable, this can be easily customizable, look at image-build.sh, env-build.sh and Dockerfile.in (inside image directory).
+The image by default is based on debian stable, this can be easily customizable, look at dc-build.sh, env-build.sh and Dockerfile.in (inside image directory).

 ### Build